justinottesen/LSPT-Evaluation/README.md

 #### Evaltool

 Currently this is python, and it is set up with the shebang, so all that is necessary should be `./evaltool/evaltool.py <arguments>`.
-This may change if we choose to use C++
+This may change if we choose to use C++.

+You also may need to enter the python virtual environment, by running `source eval_env/bin/activate`.

 #### Unit Tests